Published: May 7, 2019

 Unlike what you may imagine, hypnosis doesn’t happen by watching a swinging pocket watch.
 It’s usually done by listening to verbal cues from a hypnotherapist that draw you into a trance-like state that could be compared to being so engrossed in a good book that you tune out your surroundings...
 While some people describe being hypnotized as feeling extremely relaxed, during hypnotism your brain is actually focused in deep concentration.’

 Marisa has developed this audio download to help you dramatically improve your sleep, so you wake up more rested and energized for your day.
-Download ‘Perfect Deep Unbroken Sleep’ and listen to the relaxing script in the comfort of your own home for 21 days, to get the most benefit.
+Download ‘Perfect Deep Unbroken Sleep’ and listen to the relaxing script in the comfort of your own home for at least 21 days, to get the most benefit.

 I hope you enjoyed reading this article and found some useful tips to help you or someone you know to overcome their sleeping issue.
 Please sign up to our Wellness Weekly email below if you would like to read more helpful hints and tips on health and wellbeing.
 You can also read more blog posts on many different topics here.